 Single-bevel blade care

-The Wasabi line features several single-beveled blades.
 In addition to the general care above, you can give your single-beveled blade some additional TLC to enhance its razor-like qualities.

-Like those of most manufacturers, Wasabi single-beveled blades have a micro-bevel on the blade back.
+Like those of most manufacturers, Wasabi and PRO single-beveled blades have a micro-bevel on the blade back.
 This enables you to use the blade right out of the box—and to be able to touch up the edge using a smooth hone or 6000-grit whetstone.

 These knives can be further sharpened and shaped using a method known as uraoshi.
 The uraoshi process can be done by the knife owner using a series of progressively finer-grit whetstones or by a professional sharpening service.